stratdev3/SimpleW/src/SimpleW.JsonEngine.Newtonsoft/readme.md

 ### Features

-This package add the Newtonsoft.Json support for the SimpleW package.
+This package add the Newtonsoft.Json as JsonEngine for the SimpleW package.

 ### Getting Started